SEND (Special Educational Needs and disabilities)

 Links between Infant and Junior Schools

-Our experienced SEND leaders, Julie Greenwood, Willesborough Junior School and Tina Godden, Willesborough Infant School work together to ensure cohesive and progressive provision across the two school sites, from reception to year six.
+Our SEND leaders, Chris Luckhurst (Willesborough Junior School) and Tina Godden (Willesborough Infant School) work together to ensure cohesive and progressive provision across the two school sites, from reception to year six.

 Transition from Year Two to Year Three